Introduction

 https://libp2p.io

-Similar to the IPFS Gateway, IPFS Companionopen in new window uses DNSLink natively within the browser to resolve IPFS web content.
-IPFS Companion has a feature that tests domain names for the presence of dnslink TXT
+Similar to the IPFS Gateway, IPFS Companion browser extension uses DNSLink natively within the browser to resolve IPFS web content.
+IPFS Companion has a feature that tests domain names for the presence of dnslink TXT records, and if it finds them, then it serves content via a local IPFS gateway instead.

 You can find out more about how it works at IPFS Companion's DNSLink documentation.